Emergency Department (ED)

-The emergency department (ED) at Memorial consists of 25 beds in the main ER and 9 beds in our urgent care area.
-Our providers are training in Emergency Medicineand and treat more than 77,000 patients a year.
-Care is available to all patients regardless of race, ethnic origin, religion or financial status.
+Our providers are trained in Emergency Medicine and treat over 77,000 patients a year regardless of race, ethnic origin, religion or financial status.

 Physicians and nurses who are specially trained in emergency medicine provide care 24 hours a day, 365 days a year.
 Other specialists may be called in for consultation, special procedures and/or surgery.
 The ED provides for patients’ emergent needs; and, all patients presenting to the ED are examined by a trained provider.
 Patients are encouraged to have an established relationship with a primary care physician for routine medical care.

-Since the provision of quality care is important to us, the following information may help patients and their families better understand how this critical department functions.
+Since the provision of quality care is important to us, the following information may help patients and their families better understand how the ED functions.

-Triage is a French word meaning “to sort.”
 Prior to registering, patients will be seen by a nurse who will ask questions about the patient’s medical condition.
 That nurse will prioritize the patients in the order of urgency.
 Some patients will be immediately taken to the treatment area while others may wait longer based on the assessment of the triage nurse.
-Patients with less severe medical complaints may be triaged to the urgent care department.

 During the registration process, the patient or their guardian or advocate will be asked for identifying information, health insurance information, and the name of the patient’s health care provider, if applicable.